AASECT-Certified Sex Therapist Supervisor

 A Sex Therapist may work with many different issues depending on their training, experience and interests.
 I work with the following issues:

 Transgender issues including recommendation letters for SRS or other procedures

 Gender identity and expression

-Female sexual dysfunction: problems with sexual desire, vaginismus, dyspareunia (painful intercourse)
+Female sexual dysfunction: problems with sexual desire, arousal, or painful intercourse